rija/docker-nginx-fpm-caches-wordpress/README.md

 * There is no mail server.
 * Wordpress is installed from **'latest'** version
 * Wordpress is installed as a single site deployment (no multisite support)
-* Any reference to NAXSI has been removed from the supplied nginx config.
-If you want to use, NAXSI, the Nginx Web Application Firewall (WAF), I recommend to deploy a separate NAXSI-enabled instance of Nginx in front that will proxy its connection towards the backend.
 * Currently, the version of Nginx installed deployed to the built image is 1.8 (<https://www.nginx.com/blog/nginx-1-8-and-1-9-released/>)

 ###SSL: